ninalopatina/Rocket_RL/README.md

 This package imports fluid dynamics simulation data, creates a regression model mapping inputs --> outputs, then trains an RL agent to derive inputs to satisfy output conditions.
 (Demo slides)[http://goo.gl/hksviY]

 ## Contents
 * YML: config.config.yml has all of the user-set values for all of the functions.
-It is called by the main function.
+It is imported to the main function & the RocketRL environment.

 * Data: data.rocket_data.csv contains cached flow simulation data collected from Fluent.
 These data were used to create a polynomial linear regression model of the fluid dynamics simulation that would be run to tune a rocket engine.
 This model is the "interpreter" that the OpenAI gym environment calls.